ipld/ipld/CID.md

 ### IPLD supports non-CID hash links as implicit CIDv1s

-Note that raw hash links _stored in various data structures_ (eg Protbouf, Git, Bitcoin, Ethereum, etc) already exist.
+Note that raw hash links _stored in various data structures_ (e.g. Protobuf, Git, Bitcoin, Ethereum, etc) already exist.
 These links -- when loaded directly as one of these data structures -- can be seen as "linking within a network" whereas proper CIDv1 IPLD links can be seen as linking "across networks" (internet of data! internet of data structures!).
 Supporting these existing (or even new) raw hash links as a CIDv1 can be done by noting that when on data structure links with just a raw binary link, the rest of the CIDv1 fields are implicit:

 - `<mbase>` is implicitly binary or whatever the format encodes.
 - `<version>` is implicitly 1.